hfakeeeeee/ShuttleSplit/README.md

 1. **Authentication**: Log in with Firebase authentication (if enabled)
 2. **Setup Session Details**: Enter court fee, shuttlecock price & quantity, water fee, and any additional costs
 3. **Add Players**: Add players (up to 13 regular players) and manage them in the grid view
+4. **Create Teams**: Optionally create teams and assign players to them
-4. **Plan Sessions**: Use the Register tab to pre-plan sessions with specific dates
+5. **Plan Sessions**: Use the Register tab to pre-plan sessions with specific dates
-5. **Select Participants**: For each session, choose which players attended and add walk-in guests if any
+6. **Select Participants**: For each session, choose which players attended and add walk-in guests if any
-6. **View Summary**: See individual cost breakdown for each player in the Summary tab
+7. **View Summary**: See individual cost breakdown for each player in the Summary tab
+8. **Toggle Grouping**: Switch between classic view and team-grouped view in Summary & Payment
-7. **Generate QR Code**: Get payment QR codes with bank/MoMo details for easy payment collection
+9. **Generate QR Code**: Get payment QR codes with bank/MoMo details for easy payment collection
-8. **Track Payments**: Mark players as paid/unpaid to monitor payment status
+10. **Track Payments**: Mark players as paid/unpaid to monitor payment status

 ## Pricing Logic